Trystan4861/vscode-taskexplorer/README.md

 ![app-publisher-cmdline-banner](res/readme/cmdline-banner-ap.png) ![spmh-cmdline-banner2](res/readme/cmdline-banner.png)

-Integrates with the [app-publisher](https://gitlab.spmhome.io/spmhome/ci/app-publisher) and [webpack-wrap](https://gitlab.spmhome.io/spmhome/ci/webpack-wrap) utility packages that emulate a small scale ci environment run locally from a project workspace, i.e. *CI without the headache* for individual devs and small teams.
+Integrates with the [app-publisher](https://gitlab.spmhome.io/spmhome/ci/app-publisher) and [webpack-wrap](https://gitlab.spmhome.io/spmhome/ci/webpack-wrap) utility packages that emulate a small scale ci environment that can be ran locally from a development workspace, i.e. *CI without most of the headache* for lone devs and small teams.

 ## Feedback & Issues